eclipse-openj9/openj9-omr/doc/GuideForCommitters.md

 changes that should not otherwise be logically squashed with other commits in the same pull request.

-* When commits are pushed to a pull request, TravisCI and Azure builds launch automatically to test the changes on x86 Linux, macOS, and Windows platforms.
+* When commits are pushed to a pull request, Azure builds launch automatically to test the changes on x86 Linux, macOS, and Windows platforms.
 If the change affects multiple platforms, you must initiate a pull request build on all affected platforms prior to merging.
 To launch a pull request